hjwp/marriage-figaro-norway/act4.md

 dee venir a cercarmi,
 incominciam.

-> Right, one is hiding listening, the other one's on his way, let's start.
+> One is hiding listening,
+> the other is on his way,
+> let's start.

 MARCELLINA:
 Io voglio qui celarmi.